Error Resilient Space Partitioning: Introduction

-\emph{The two-dimensional case.} To make this perspective clearer, consider the two dimensional plane.
-If we use the obvious checkerboard tiling by unit squares, we need at least 4 colors (and thus 2 bits of side information) to color the tiles if we want any two tiles with the same color to have some positive distance between them.
-We can reduce the number of colors to 3 (and thus, provide only $\log_2(3)=1.58$ bits of side information) by considering the hexagonal partition of the plane depicted in the left part of Figure~\ref{fig:hexagons}.
-Given a two dimensional point $X_1$, we always round it to the center of the hexagon in which it is located, and given $X_2$ we round it to the center of the nearest hexagon which has the same color as the hexagon that contains $X_1$.
-To determine the fault tolerance of this consistent rounding scheme, we inflate all the hexagonal tiles of a particular color by the same amount until two of them touch each other for the first time, as depicted in the right part of Figure~\ref{fig:hexagons}.
-As it turns out, this scheme is not optimal: even though the hexagonal partition is very attractive since its circle-like tiles map each point to a nearby center, when we inflate the hexagons of a particular color we are stopped prematurely when their corners touch, leaving large gaps between the inflated hexagons.
-A 3-colored tiling with a higher fault tolerance will be described in Section~\ref{ssec:bricks}, and an asymptotically optimal tiling for a large number of colors will be described in Section~\ref{ssec:hcr}.
+To make this perspective clearer, consider the two-dimensional plane.
+In the obvious checkerboard tiling by unit squares, we need at least 4 colors if we do not allow equi-colored tiles to touch.
+We can reduce the number of colors to 3 by considering the hexagonal partition of the plane depicted in the left part of Figure~\ref{fig:hexagons}.
+Given a two-dimensional point $x_1$, we always round it to the center of the hexagon in which it is located, and given $x_2$ we round it to the center of the nearest hexagon that has $x_1$'s color.
+To determine the error resilience of this scheme, we inflate all the hexagonal tiles of a particular color by the same amount until they touch each other, as depicted in the right part of Figure~\ref{fig:hexagons}.
+As it turns out, this natural scheme is not optimal since the inflated hexagons' corners touch prematurely, leaving large gaps between them.
+A 3-colored tiling with a larger distance between equi-colored tiles (and thus, with a higher error resilience) will be described in Section~\ref{ssec:bricks}.